 Many businesses full into the trap of creating a loyalty or reward programme and primarily offering specials via a newsletter and other marketing.

-Loyalty is about creating a strong relationship by.
+Loyalty is about creating a strong relationship by getting to know customers and prospects.
 It’s about acknowledging their achievements and events not necessarily just related to their purchasing behaviour.

 In building customer loyalty and repeat sales a business confirms: